DynamicaLab/code-dynalearn/README.md

 To remake the figures, we refer to these [notebooks](./notebooks/figures).

 To reproduce the COVID-19 experiment, run the script [run-covid.py](./scripts/figure-6/run-covid.py).
 Note that, prior to running this script, a datafile containing the incidence data must be downloaded.
-In the [script](./scripts/sources/run-covid.py), it is assumed that the name of this datafile is _spain-covid19cases.h5_, which is in the HDF5 format.
+In this runner [script](./scripts/sources/run-covid.py), it is assumed that the name of this datafile is _spain-covid19cases.h5_, which is in the HDF5 format.
 To download it, we refer to the [data-dynalearn](https://github.com/DynamicaLab/data-dynalearn) repository.

 ### Building blocks